-Barry Cotter: Ipswich Town sign Limerick defender for undisclosed fee
+Ipswich sign Nottingham Forest's Mustapha Carayol and Limerick's Barry Cotter

 - From the section Ipswich

-Ipswich Town have signed defender Barry Cotter from Limerick until the summer of 2021 for an undisclosed fee.
+Ipswich Town have signed Limerick defender Barry Cotter and winger Mustapha Carayol, after his release from Nottingham Forest.

+Gambia international Carayol, 29, has signed a short-term deal at Portman Road until the end of the season.

+He made 38 appearances for Forest after joining from Middlesbrough in August 2016, scoring three times.

-The 19-year-old, capped by the Republic of Ireland at youth level, can play at right-back, centre-half and midfield.
+Cotter, 19, has joined until 2021 for an undisclosed fee and can play at right-back, centre-half and midfield.

-He has spent much of January training with Ipswich and is the second player the Championship side have signed from the League of Ireland this month.
+The Republic of Ireland youth international has spent much of January training with Ipswich and is the second player the Championship side have signed from the League of Ireland this month.

 "I can't wait to get going now.
 It's a fantastic opportunity for me to learn here," Cotter told the club website.